 Emulsifiers are added to oil and water-based mixtures to help keep them blended together.
 Examples of emulsions in everyday foods include vinaigrette dressings, milk and mayonnaise.
 Lecithin from egg yolk and soybean are commonly used emulsifiers in the food supply.
 Others include diacetyl tartaric acid ester of monoglycerides (DATEM) and sodium stearyl lactylate.
 These often are used in commercial bread doughs, artificial whipped creams and dried, liquid or frozen egg whites.

 Humectants keep foods moist.
 Common examples include glycerin, honey, sugar polyols (glycerol, sorbitol, xylitol, maltitol) and propylene glycol, and often are found in candy, shredded coconut and marshmallows.
 It’s important to note that polyols also are used in foods as a low-calorie sweetening option, particularly for sugar-free chewing gums, candies and other low-calorie foods.

 Stabilizers, Thickeners and Gelling Agents

 These are widely used across many food product categories to improve stability and create a uniform texture by preventing emulsions from separating, ice crystals from forming and ingredients from settling.
 The starch-based category of thickeners includes arrowroot, corn, potato and tapioca.
-Vegetable gums include guar, locust bean and xanthan gum.
+Vegetable gums include guar and locust bean gum.
 Common protein-based thickeners include collagen, egg whites and gelatin.
-Alginic acid, alginates (sodium, potassium, calcium), agar-agar and carrageenan are polysaccharides derived from algae and seaweeds, while pectin is a polysaccharide originating from apple and citrus fruits, and xanthan gum is obtained by fermenting a specific strain of bacteria.
+Alginic acid, alginates (sodium, potassium, calcium), agar-agar and carrageenan are polysaccharides derived from algae and seaweeds; whereas, pectin is a polysaccharide originating from apple and citrus fruits, and xanthan gum is obtained by fermenting a specific strain of bacteria.